VeriSphereVSP/docs/claim-spec-evm-abi.md

 B.1.
 Neutral Verity Score (VS = 0)

 When VS is exactly zero, the interpretation is "market unclear".
 The economic model sets:

-    r_user  = 0
+- r_user = 0
-    r_epoch = 0
-    n_next  = n
+- n_next = n

-for that epoch.
+for that period.
 This avoids punishing or rewarding either side when the truth pressure is neutral.

 B.2.
 Incentive Against Post Fracturing

-Because the post factor f_post is T_post / T_max, small fractured posts have
+Because the post size factor f_post depends on S_post / S_max, small fractured
-lower f_post and thus lower effective rates, even if a staker manages to obtain an early position on those posts.
+posts have lower f_post values and thus yield lower effective rates, even for early stakers.

 Roughly:

-- Everyone staking into one big canonical post will enjoy higher f_post and thus be closer to the top of the R_min to R_max band (subject to VS and f_pos).
+- Everyone staking into one big canonical post will enjoy higher f_post and thus be closer to R_max (up to the side alignment and queue position adjustments).
-- The last staker on a large, high-f_post post will generally not be able to improve their situation by peeling off into a new tiny post, because the drop in f_post outweighs any positional advantage at f_pos.
+- The last staker on a large, high-f_post post will generally not be able to improve their situation by peeling off into a new tiny post, because the drop in f_post outweighs any positional advantage.

 B.3.
 Incentive To Challenge Instead Of Clone

 If a player disagrees with an existing claim, they can:

-- Challenge the existing post (side = challenge), gaining access to the same f_post (and thus potentially high magnitude rates if they are correct), or
+- Challenge the existing post (side = challenge), gaining access to the same post-level f_post (and thus potentially high rates if they are correct), or

-- Create a new contradictory post with a very small T_post and thus small f_post, which is less attractive economically.
+- Create a new contradictory post with a very small S_post and thus small f_post, which is less attractive economically.

 This structure encourages players to concentrate stake on a shared set of canonical posts and use the challenge side rather than proliferating duplicate or conflicting posts to farm "first position".

 B.4.
-Epoch Mechanics

-The implementation is free to choose how to apply epoch-based updates, for example:

-- Apply updates lazily whenever a stake or withdrawal occurs, using the difference in timestamps to estimate how many epochs have passed.
-- Use a keeper or cron-like mechanism to periodically call an update function on busy posts.
-- Batch updates for gas efficiency.

-All such mechanisms should be consistent with the linear per-epoch update described above and use R_min, R_max, and dt_year as parameterized by governance.

-B.5.
 Implementation Flexibility

 The actual Solidity implementation may:

-- Approximate dt_year more precisely (e.g., 1 / 365.25).
+- Apply rate updates on stake/withdraw operations, on a per-post update call, or via a keeper pattern.
+- Approximate epoch timing based on block timestamps.
-- Choose concrete values for R_min and R_max via governance.
+- Choose concrete values for R_min, R_max via governance.
-- Store segments in a compressed or aggregated way (for example, one segment per staker per side per post) as long as the queue semantics and midpoint- based interpretation are preserved.
-- Expose additional view functions for analytics (for example, per-segment effective rate estimates).
+- Expose additional view functions for analytics (for example, per-lot effective rate estimates, f_post, and q_pos_i).

 As long as the semantics remain consistent with this appendix and the ABI in the main body, implementations are considered conformant.